Cephalissa: Taxonomy

 This genus and species were first described by Edward Meyrick in 1883 using specimens collected by Frederick Hutton in Dunedin.
 In 1884 Meyrick described both the genus and the species in greater detail.
 In 1898 George Vernon Hudson described and illustrated the species under the name Hydriomena siria.
 Hudson also used the same synonym when he described and illustrated the species in his 1928 publication.
 John S. Dugdale also discussed the species in 1971 and placed this species in the genus Hydriomena was in doubt.
 In 1988 Dugdale confirmed this placement.
 The lectotype specimen, collected in Dunedin, is held at the Natural History Museum, London.

 Description

 Meyrick described the species as follows:

 Distribution

 This species is endemic to New Zealand.
 Along with the type locality of Dunedin, Hudson noted that the species was also present at the Waihopai Scenic Reserve near Invercargill.
-In 1939 Hudson mentioned that the species was present in the Waianiwa and Takitimo mountains in Southland.
+In 1939 Hudson mentioned that the species was present in the Waianiwa and Takitimu mountains in Southland.
 This species has suffered a contraction of its range.
 It is no longer seen in Dunedin nor Invercargill, but is still present in eastern Otago and in the Rongahere Gorge on the Clutha River.
 It has been located in the Dansey Ecological District which is regarded to be the northern limit of its range.
 The species has also been located at the Mt Watkin Scenic Reserve, north of Dunedin.